top of page

 I pressed pause.
 I decided that time spent pausing and pondering would ultimately help me make better decisions about my life, work and values - and I reframed my definition of success.

+Over time I saw themes emerge and I realised the place art had in my life that felt truly, instinctively, authentic for me.
 I began to understand that I didn't want to be a famous artist with a zillion followers.
 I wanted to make art that made me feel good, and I wanted to help others to do the same.

-I reflected on what worked and what didn't, and channelled energy in that direction.
 I realised I loved teaching most; watching others grow in confidence and skills, and making friends at my classes.

 But personal growth can be a lonely path to walk.
 In spite of the love and support of my (non-artistic but trying very hard) family, I needed a gang; some women like me to share the journey with.

-A group of -perhaps- ordinary women like me, never properly oppressed but never properly privileged either.
-Definitely arty women with no time for B***S***.
-Maybe talented women who habitually underrepresent themselves and put themselves last.
-Or intelligent and thoughtful women who need space to breathe after years of childcare, eldercare, and general domestic 'meh'.
-And women who wished they'd followed a more creative path instead of fitting in.
+Definitely arty women with no time for b***s***.
+Maybe talented, intelligent and thoughtful women who habitually underrepresent themselves and put themselves last, who need space to breathe after years of childcare, eldercare, and general domestic 'meh'.
+And women who wished they'd followed a more creative path instead of twisting themselves every which way to fit in.

 Or all of the above.

 Not in a scary way, but you'll feel things shifting.
-You'll create habits to make you draw more often and think more reflectively, and action prompts to help make those thoughts become reality.
+You'll create habits to make you draw more often and think more reflectively, and use action prompts to help make those thoughts become reality.

 Get in touch so we can start working together.